CompPhysVienna/n2p2/src/doc-sphinx/source/Topics/descriptors.rst

 Amongst others a variant of the above angular symmetry function was introduced:

-* Modified angular symmetry function (nnp::SymmetryFunctionAngularWide, for historic reasons the type number here is 9):
+* Modified angular symmetry function (:class:`nnp::SymmetryFunctionAngularWide`, for historic reasons the type number here is 9):

   .. math::